 Dojo Head Instructor

-James teaches Goju Ryu Karatedo and has traveled to Okinawa, the birthplace of karate and has had the opportunity to train with instructors from around the world; including Sensei Eiki Kurashita, Sensei Ladislav Klementis, Sensei Iain Abernethy, and the Karate Nerd himself Jesse Enkamp.
+James studies under the style of Goju Ryu Karatedo within Seiwa Kai Canada.
+Over the course of his career, he has had the opportunity to travel to Okinawa, Japan the birthplace of karate and has trained with instructors from around the world; including Shihan Isao Yabunaka, Sensei Eiki Kurashita, Sensei Ladislav Klementis, Sensei Iain Abernethy, and the Karate Nerd himself Jesse Enkamp.

 Shihan Isao Yabunaka